enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 **My Solution:**

 My final inclination was going for the binary instrumentation of the Android app at runtime.
-For that purpose, `Frida` is a framework that injects JavaScript to explore native apps on Windows, macOS, Linux, iOS, Android, and QNX and on top of that it is being continuously improved.
+For that purpose, `Frida` was my choice.
+This tool is a framework that injects JavaScript to explore native apps on Windows, macOS, Linux, iOS, Android, and QNX and on top of that it is being continuously improved.
 What else can we ask for?
 Let's use `Frida` then.
+Further info, either join the Telegram/IRC chat or read the docs at its website.

 **Security checks within Uncrackable Level3:**